MatthewCryer/initial_pyplot_work/README.md

 In **gradchange.py**

 Takes the same framework but is looking at a value changing over time.
-Uses simple statistics to identify when the gradient change is *x* sigma away from the mean, and then annotates the y value of this point on th plot.
+Uses simple statistics to identify when the gradient change is *x* sigma away from the mean, and then annotates the y value of this point on the plot.